guardian/security-hq/README.md

 ### AWS Configuration

+_Note: this section is only necessary if you do not already have another means of accessing your account(s) with the required permissions.
+Particularly, that is true for Guardian developers, who can use temporary credentials from Janus in the usual way._

 The security-test-user CloudFormation template should create a user with all the required permissions.

 Once the CloudFormation is complete and the user created, you will need to create an access key for this user.